All Episodes

 And everybody at some point in their life has epiphanies where they learn things.

-Lights go off, or somebody teaches them something that they didn't know.
+Lights go off or somebody teaches them something that they didn't know.

-Hopefully that helped in your whole life.
+Hopefully that happened your whole life.

 I learn something every day.

-One of the reasons I'm fascinated by computers, folks, is one of the reasons I'm fascinated by high tech.
+One of the reasons I'm fascinated by computers, folks, is one of the reasons I'm fascinated by high-tech.

 That's just something I want to happen and something I want to be the case.